 There were high hopes that the so-called curry colleges could lead to more ‘home grown’ talent joining our industry to offset the impact of immigration regulations.
 However the initial reports have not been very encouraging and there is a real danger the scheme could turn out to be an expensive flop.
 We hope the colleges will in the end have a positive impact; but we really can’t wait for them to produce results.
 We need our curry chefs now!

 One thing we can all do is to encourage more women to join in our businesses, as chefs, kitchen staff, front of house or management.
 There is a lot of untapped talent out there and we should embrace it.
-We have been a very male orientated industry for too long.
-Let’s make 2013 the year when we start to make a change.
-It may turn out that the answer to the chef shortage we have been looking for is closer to home that we thought!

 I made this point very strongly at the British Curry Awards, which were the by far the best yet.
 I was delighted with the response this time, with more pubic nominations than ever before.
 The decision to bring in the takeaway side of the business proved very popular and we also benefitted from the link with Just Eat.